roskakori/CodecMapper/README.md

   1. Java 1.7 or later
   2. ant 1.8 or later, available from https://ant.apache.org/.

-It migth also work with earlier versions but has not been tested.
+It might also work with earlier versions of ant but this has not been tested.

 Usage
 -----